WGLab/doc-ANNOVAR/docs/user-guide/gene.md

 > *Exercise: Try to run the same procedure above for rn5 (rat) or dm6 (Drosophila).
 Again users need to supply FASTA files rather than FASTA directory.*

 The above procedure will only work if the gene-based annotations exist in UCSC for the particular species or the particular build.
-For example, if you want to use ANNOVAR on pigs, since RefSeq gene and UCSC Gene are not available for pigs, you have to use `annotate_variation.pl --downdb -buildver susScr2 ensgene pigdb` instead and use `-dbtype ensgene` for the gene-based annotation.
+For example, if you want to use ANNOVAR on pigs, since RefSeq gene and UCSC Gene are not available for pigs, you have to use `annotate_variation.pl --downdb -buildver susScr2 ensgene pigdb` instead and use `-protocol ensgene` for the gene-based annotation.

 ## What about GFF3 file for new species?